It's been 25 years since the TV show "Saved by the Bell" premiered on Aug. 20, 1989. Click on to find out what the show's stars are up to today.

 Dennis Haskins played everybody's favorite principal, Mr. Belding.

-Haskins most recently has had cameos in the TV shows "Mad Men" (pictured), "How I Met Your Mother" and "Victorious," for which he reprised the role of Mr. Bedling.
-He's also recently appeared in the movies "Emerald Acres," "Just an American" and "Chapman," and had a recurring role on the TNT television drama "Men of a Certain Age."
+Haskins most recently has had cameos in the TV shows "Mad Men" (pictured), "Jennifer Falls," "How I Met Your Mother" and "Victorious," for which he reprised the role of Mr. Bedling, and in Seth MacFarlane's 2014 western comedy "A Million Ways to Die in the West."
+He's also recently appeared in the low-budget movies "Emerald Acres," "Just an American" and "Chapman," and had a recurring role on the TNT television drama "Men of a Certain Age."
 In 2009, he released the album "Karaoke With Your Favorite Principal," which includes covers of "California Dreamin'," "Brown-Eyed Girl" and "Piano Man."
-Haskins starred in the "Saved by the Bell" spin-offs "The College Years" and "The New Class," and has also had guest roles on such shows as "The West Wing," "JAG," "It's Always Sunny in Philadelphia" and "The Bold and the Beautiful."
+Haskins starred in the "Saved by the Bell" spin-offs "The College Years" and "The New Class," and has also had guest roles over the years on such shows as "The West Wing," "JAG," "It's Always Sunny in Philadelphia" and "The Bold and the Beautiful."

 "Saved by the Bell" had many guest stars over its five season run, including Tori Spelling -- who played Violet Anne Bickerstaff for two episodes.
 Spelling went on to do "Beverly Hills, 90210," "Scream 2," "Scary Movie 2" and the new update of "90210."